What is a designation?

 When there is more than one designation on a site, the requiring authority responsible for the later designation must first obtain the written consent of the requiring authority responsible for the earlier designation before undertaking a project or work.
 However, the requiring authority responsible for the earlier designation may only withhold consent if the proposed activity would prevent or hinder the project of work to which the earlier designation relates.

-Designations apply to district plans and proposed district plans only.
+Designations apply to district plans (and combined plans with a district plan component) and proposed district plans only.
 The ‘underlying zone’ of the district plan remains over the site and applies to any other activities that are for a purpose different to the designation purpose (or activities undertaken by a party other than the requiring authority) under s176.
 Therefore, any activity or works outside the scope of a designation will require resource consent unless the activity or works are a permitted activity within the underlying zone.

 Existing use rights may apply when a designation is removed.
 Section 10(1)(b) of the RMA recognises existing use rights when either a designation is removed, or a requiring authority loses requiring authority status, or where a designation lapses.
 These rights apply only if the effects of the existing use are the same or similar in character, intensity and scale as before the designation was removed.